Naming and Necessity: Lecture I: January 20, 1970

-Kripke's main goals in this first lecture are to explain and critique the existing philosophical opinions on the way that names work.
+Kripke's main goals in this first lecture are to explain and critique the existing accounts of how names work.

-In the mid-20th century, the most significant philosophical theory about the nature of names and naming was a theory of Gottlob Frege's that had been developed by Bertrand Russell, the descriptivist theory of names, which was sometimes known as the 'Frege–Russell description theory'.
-Before Kripke gave his 'Naming and Necessity' lectures, a number of criticisms of this descriptivist theory had been published by leading philosophers, including Ludwig Wittgenstein, John Searle and Peter Strawson.
-However, Kripke believed that the existing arguments against the Frege–Russell descriptive theory of names failed to identify the real problems with the theory.
+In the mid-20th century, the most significant philosophical theory about the nature of names and naming was a theory of Gottlob Frege's that had been developed by Bertrand Russell, the descriptivist theory of names, sometimes called the "Frege–Russell description theory".
+Before Kripke gave his Naming and Necessity lectures, several criticisms of this theory had been published by leading philosophers, including Ludwig Wittgenstein, John Searle, and Peter Strawson.
+But Kripke believed that those arguments against the Frege–Russell theory failed to identify its true flaws.